Jamesy-tech/BookUI/README.md

 • Works for both beginners and coders
 • No extensions or installs needed

-<u>Please note BookUI does not work on ALL websites due to security reasons, try it on Google Search, Jamesy Creator, or your favourite News website.
-BookUI should work on most websites.</u>
+<ins>Please note BookUI does not work on ALL websites due to security reasons, try it on Google Search, Jamesy Creator, or your favourite News website.
+BookUI should work on most websites.</ins>

 ## How to Get It